Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-3-Code-Editing.md

 ### Instructions:

 1. **Choose a component to enhance:**
-   - If you completed Step 3: Open `pixelperfect-gallery/src/components/gallery/FeaturedSection.tsx`
+   - Open `pixelperfect-gallery/src/components/gallery/FeaturedSection.tsx` or `pixelperfect-gallery/src/components/gallery/GalleryGrid.tsx`
-   - Alternative: Open `pixelperfect-gallery/src/components/gallery/GalleryGrid.tsx` (existing component)
+   - Ensure the file you selected is included as context (hint: `#fileName.tsx`)
-   - Keep the page file that uses this component open for context
+   - You'll want to use the same chat session you used in Step 3

 2. **Continue the conversation in Agent mode:**